The Gauss--skizze decomposition is a Goresky-MacPherson stratification: A new point of view on

 Define the Cerf fibration

-By the result of Cerf in Theorem \ref{T:C}, we have a structure of principal bundle on $E_\sigma \to E_\sigma/G$, where $G$ is the group of diffeomorphisms $G$ acting on $\C$, which are homotopic to the identity and preserving orientation.
-This group is contractible, by the theorem of Earle and Eells \cite{Ee}.
+By the result of Cerf in Theorem \ref{T:C}, we have a structure of principal bundle on $E_\sigma \to E_\sigma/G$, where $G$ is the group of oreintation-diffeomorphisms $G$ acting on $\C$, which are homotopic to the identity.
+Furthermore, since the isotopies need to preserve the circle at infinity by a theorem of Smale, this group is contractible \cite{Sma}.
 Now, by a theorem of Cerf \cite{Ce61} the total space $E_{\sigma}$ is contractible.
 Note that $G$ acts without fixed points on $E$ and that orbits are closed.
-Using the Riemann mapping theorem and the classical Rouch\'e theorem, implies that each class modulo $G$ has a representent which is a complex polynomial.
+Using the Riemann mapping theorem and the classical Rouch\'e theorem, implies that each class modulo $G$ has a unique representative which is a complex polynomial.

 \end{proof}